 Take a look at your inbox and either respond to, file in the appropriate folder, delegate or delete.
 Once I did this, I felt the drain from hundreds of emails just sitting in my inbox slipping away.
 Take some time each day to delete old emails, reply to ones that only require a quick response, and set the ‘rules’ feature to automatically sort future incoming mail into appropriate folders.

 In the Lively Biz Business Club, I just released a video training on How to Detox Your Inbox.
 (Find out more about the Club here)

 5. Revamp your office.

-This is something I'm going to do once I'm back at my desk after our summer vacation.
+This is something I do just before I leave for the summer as well.
 I love the feeling of throwing out so many old files and restocking my bookshelves so I can actually see what I own!
-And by doing so, I'll be creating space for more clients and more abundance to come into my business!
+And by doing so, I’ll be creating space for more clients and more abundance to come into my business!